ben-moll/mfax/README.md

 Mean-Field Updates:

-- **Push-forward**: Exact mean-field update using white-box access to the individual state transition dynamics.
+- **Analytic/Push-forward**: Exact mean-field update using white-box access to the individual state transition dynamics.
 - **Sample-based**: Approximate mean-field update by sampling individual trajectories.

 Environments are implemented by creating: